EmuDeck/emudeck.github.io/docs/emulators/steamos/mame.md

 !!! tip

-    Use the Bezel Project to locate bezels for your MAME ROMS: [https://github.com/thebezelproject/BezelProject-Windows](https://github.com/thebezelproject/BezelProject-Windows)
+    Use the Bezel Project to locate bezels for your MAME ROMs: [https://github.com/thebezelproject/BezelProject-Windows](https://github.com/thebezelproject/BezelProject-Windows)

 ***